sighupio/furyctl/README.md

 > **Warning** you are about to create cloud resources that could have billing impact.
 <!-- line left blank -->
-> **Info** the creation process you are about to launch can take a while.
+> **Note** the creation process you are about to launch can take a while.

 ```console
 furyctl create cluster
 ```

 🎉 Congratulations!
-You have created your production-grade Kubernetes Fury Cluster from scratch and its ready to go into battle.
+You have created your production-grade Kubernetes Fury Cluster from scratch and it's ready to go into battle.

 #### 3. Destroy a cluster